nickstanley574/nickstanley574.github.io/_posts/2023-05-01-dont-trust-your-clipboard.md

 curl -L https://nickstanley574.github.io{{ page.asset }}/ghostbusters \n
 ```

-Using `select()` plus `execCommand()` is the way most copy buttons on webpage work, just instead of adding a dummy element and text behind seen They select and copy the text from elements seen by the user, but the user is at the mercy of the copy function.
+Using `select()` plus `execCommand()` is the way most copy buttons on webpage work, just instead of adding a dummy element, they select and copy the text from elements seen by the user, but the user is at the mercy of the copy function.

 ## Select, Copy & Paste